...

 6. Disable Security Plugins

-problematic or Incomplete wordpress plugins are also the cause of 403 forbidden errors.
+Problematic or incomplete wordpress plugins are also the cause of 403 forbidden errors.
 So, if you have security plugins or firewall software installed, they might be overly aggressive in blocking access.
 Temporarily disable them to see if they are causing the issue.

 Here are some steps to disable the plugins: